Ayden939/Legacy_Game/README.md

 # Legacy_Game
 This is a game I am coding in part for learning in part for fun.
 It is a dungeon crawl, where you descend and try to descend 100 floors.
 Your character may die or retire, so their offspring will take up the journey!
+At this time I am mainly focused on the game logic, with the hope of potentially expanding it possibly using a game engine and graphics later.
 Enjoy :)